 I have written several published novels, some non-fiction and scores of newspaper articles.
 I live with my husband, Cliff, in an 1880's granite home and am currently redecorating it because we are building a large addition onto the house.
 If you are interested in my historic home and would like a peek at it, I have posted pictures on the One Writer's Life page in the menu on left.
 Photos of the bedrooms will come later.
 (I love to refer to them as bed chambers) I have used my favorite books as a theme.
-Still working on them as the addition is not complete, but these are the books I've chosen as themes.
+These are the books I've chosen as themes.

 Bedchamber #1 - I Capture The Castle - Dodie Smith

 Bedchamber #2 - Anne of Green Gables - Lucy M. Montgomery

 Bedchamber #3 - Gone With The Wind - Margaret Mitchell

 Bedchamber #4 - Plantation - Fern Smith-Brown (I had to choose at least one of my own books.
 Plantation seemed to fit our home the best.)

 Bedchamber #5 - A Little Princess - Frances Hodgson Burnett

 Bedchamber #7 - I simply call this bedroom The Candlelight Room.
 It's done in plush purple velvet and gold.
 There are myriad candles (with glass globes for safety) surrounding the room.
 It has a round bed, and is draped in purple/gold chiffon from side to side and over the top portion of the bed.
 It's at the top of the house, surrounded by windows and has a spectacular view.

 But back to the info about myself and my career.
 Incidentally, my sons say, "... writing isn't a profession with Mom.
 It's an obsession!"